You want smart political talk without the meltdowns?

 Thank you.

-I'm not Pollyanish.
+I'm not Pollyannish.

-Yeah, I'm holding out for a hung jury, but no verdict in this case will shock me based on the cinder blocks placed on the scales of justice by the judge and of course the DA.
+Yeah, I'm holding out for a hung jury, but no verdict in this case will shock me based on the cinder blocks placed on the scales of justice by the judge and, of course, the DA.

 You want smart political talk without the meltdowns?